jhumelsine/jhumelsine.github.io/_posts/2024-07-08-suril-semaphore.md

 # Suril, the Semaphore and Me
 Suril was a tester with the first team on my embedded rotations.
 He was a junior developer, and I had known him since his summers as an intern.

 We paired together adding test coverage to existing code.
-I was pleased with how much progress we were able to make.
-I felt he was understanding the process as we were applying it.
+I was pleased with how much progress we were making.
+I felt he understood the process as we were applying it.

 ## Code Coverage should NOT be a Management Metric
+Our progress was guided by code coverage.
 Code coverage is a tool to identify code without tests.
 Code without coverage is an indication to developers that there is no automated test confirmation.
 Change that code, potentially introducing a fault, and no test will catch it.

 Code coverage should not be a metric or target used by management.
 Management should not dictate minimum code coverage.
 As pointed out in [Goodhart’s Law]( https://en.wikipedia.org/wiki/Goodhart%27s_law): _When a measure becomes a target, it ceases to be a good measure._